Jean's Bible Study Topics of the New Testament

 1Cor 2-14

-· (64j) Paradox Ø Anomalies Ø Weaknesses of God Ø Foolishness of God
+(64j) Paradox >> Anomalies >> Weaknesses of God >> Foolishness of God

-· (156l) Witness Ø Validity of the believer Ø Evidence of being hell-bound Ø Living an ungodly lifestyle Ø Associating with the world -- This verse goes with verses 6-8
+(156l) Witness >> Validity of the believer >> Evidence of being hell-bound >> Living an ungodly lifestyle >> Associating with the world -- This verse goes with verses 6-8

-· (166f) Works of the devil Ø Manifestations of the devil Ø Wisdom of the world Ø Nature Of Man’s Wisdom Ø Man’s wisdom does not know God -- This verse goes with verses 6-8.
-Tell these things to someone who does not believe in God, and he will reject what you say under the premise that you cannot prove any of your assertions, but the unbeliever is a hypocrite in that neither can he prove that God does not exist, but he believes it anyway, because he is not searching for the truth, but for a comfortable belief system.
-He looks into the heavens and sees the universe staring him in the face as evidence of God and still he will not believe.
-What more evidence of God does he need?
-When God gives us His Spirit and we look to the heavens and we see His handiwork who dwells in us, we can be grateful that God has done these things.
+(166f) Works of the devil >> Manifestations of the devil >> Wisdom of the world >> Nature Of Man’s Wisdom >> Man’s wisdom does not know God -- This verse goes with verses 6-8.
+Tell these things to someone who does not believe in God, and he will reject what we say under the premise that we cannot prove any of our assertions, but the unbeliever is a hypocrite in that neither can he prove any of his assertions against God, but he believes them anyway, because he is not searching for truth, but for a belief system that sits comfortably with his flesh.
+He looks into the heavens and sees the universe staring at him and rejects God to His face.
+What more evidence does he need?
+When God gives us His Spirit and we look to the heavens and see the handiwork of Him who dwells in us, we are grateful what God has done.
 It scarcely takes any faith to believe in God, “but the natural mind does not accept the things of the Spirit, for they are foolishness to him,” not from a lack of evidence, but from a spirit of error so strong that the unbeliever actually believes the spirit of unbelief.
-This creates a paradox in his soul, hardening his heart to the true faith.
-The truth of God is foolishness to the spirit of unbelief that is in Him.
-They cannot understand, because the spirit of error will not let him.
-This is the height of spiritual bondage, which is based on rebellion.
+This creates a paradox in his soul and hardens his heart to the true faith.
+They cannot believe, because the spirit of error will not let them.

-· (167g) Works of the devil Ø Manifestations of the devil Ø Carnality Ø The carnal mind does not receive the things of God Ø It does not understand the word of God -- This verse goes with verses 6-8
+(167g) Works of the devil >> Manifestations of the devil >> Carnality/Secularism (mindset of the world) >> The carnal mind does not receive the things of God >> It does not understand the word of God -- This verse goes with verses 6-8

 1Cor 2-15,16

-· (35g) Gift of God Ø God gives Himself to us Ø Jesus sends the Holy Spirit
+(35g) Gift of God >> God gives Himself to us >> Jesus sends the Holy Spirit

 1Cor 2-15